 Hackers attack every day--every 39 seconds on average.
 Are you prepared?
-In this article you’ll learn the 5 most important financial security trends for 2020.
+In this article you’ll learn the 5 most important financial security tips.

 You’ll also find out: